hiveot/hub.capnp/README.md

 # Hive-Of-Things Hub

 The Hub for the *Hive of Things* provides a simple and secure way to view and operate IoT devices.
 The Hub securely mediates between consumers and IoT device 'Things' using a hub-and-spokes architecture.
 Consumers interact with Things via the Hub without connecting directly to the IoT devices or services.
 The Hub is based on the [W3C WoT TD 1.1 specification](https://www.w3.org/TR/wot-thing-description11/) and uses the [cap'n proto](https://capnproto.org/) for Capabilities based secure communication.

 ## Project Status

 Status: The status of the Hub is In Development.
-It is undergoing a rewrite to Capabilities based design using **capnp** for infrastructure.

-Updated 2022-10-12: completed initial version of:
+Updated 2022-11-10: completed initial version of:
 ```
-- certificate management  manage CA, IoT device, service and user certificates
+- certs         certificate management to manage CA, IoT device, service and user certificates
-- thing directory store   store TD - thing description - documents.
-Uses file backed KV store.
+- directory     thing directory store to persist TD, thing description, documents
-- thing history store     store and query thing events and actions.
-Uses mongodb.
+- history       thing history store to store and query thing events and actions
-- provisioning service    issue auth certificates to IoT devices.
+- provisioning  automated provisioning and issuing of auth certificates to IoT devices
-- state store             enable services to easily persist state.
-Uses file backed KV store.
+- state         easy to use persistance of state for services
-- launcher service        manage starting and stopping of services
+- launcher      manage starting and stopping of services
-- authz service           user authorization of capabilities
+- authz         user authorization of capabilities
+- authn         user authentication management
 ```

 Todo in order to reach Alpha:
 ```
-- authn service           user authentication management
 - gateway service         provide https access to services
 - pubsub service          publish and subscribe to events and actions
 ```

 Stretch goal:
 ```
-- directory store         add support for SQLite
+- bucketstore             add support for mongodb
-- state store             add support for SQLite
+- bucketstore             add support for SQLite
-- history store           add support for SQLite
+- history store           add support for bucket store with time range queries
 ```